Cold open on a nuclear explosion. Okay, In Search Of. You have my attention.

 Open on shifting clouds, and Leonard Nimoy explains how cold air meets warm air with the same gravity as if he was delivering the prologue to Henry V. Then… well, footage of a tornado.
 It's beautiful footage, accompanied by dramatic chords and Nimoy proclaiming the tornado the most deadly of all storms.

 We open on footage of people jogging.
 How to achieve immortality 1970s style!
 Love it!
 Nimoy gives speech about the inevitability of death.
 "Most of us will live for a billion heartbeats," he says, which is an interesting way of looking at it.
 He goes on to say that death is less inevitable than it used to be which… look, things are inevitable or they aren't.
-It's not a sliding scale. ...continue reading "In Search Of… S02E15 Immortality."
+It's not a sliding scale.

-Now comes the point where I owe In Search Of… an apology.
+The Secrets of Life represents the point where I owe In Search Of… an apology.

 In the earlier episodes in the series, the show was very hasty to proclaim some new discovery imminent.
 Atlantis was just about to be found, aliens were just about to be proved, ESP was on the verge of acceptance by the scientific community, and yet here we are forty years later with all of those things still considered eccentric fringe ideas.